 Read on to learn more about how summer weather can impact cerebral palsy.
-To find out more about living with cerebral palsy, contact Brown & Brothers to speak with one of our birth injury attorneys.
+To find out more about living with cerebral palsy, contact Birth Injury Guide to speak with one of our birth injury attorneys.

 How Does Summer Weather Impact Cerebral Palsy?

 Weather can have a significant impact on how our bodies feel.
 Our joints and muscles often respond to changes in weather conditions, humidity, barometer, and other factors.
 For individuals with cerebral palsy, these weather-related changes can be debilitating.
 Involuntary movements can be worsened by humidity and heat, and joint stability and balance can be affected by increases in body temperature.